gerardnico/dokuwiki-plugin-webcode/README.md

 ## Usage

-The [Webocde Dokuwiki plugin](https://www.dokuwiki.org/plugin:webcode)  renders the output of CSS and HTML block code.
+The [Webocde Dokuwiki plugin](https://www.dokuwiki.org/plugin:webcode)  renders the output of:

+  * CSS
+  * HTML
+  * and Javascript

+code block.

 By enclosing the [code blocks](https://www.dokuwiki.org/wiki:syntax#code_blocks) by a `<webcode>` block, the plugin will add the result after the last webcode tag.